pharo-vcs/iceberg/Iceberg-TipUI.package/IceTipCommitBrowser.class/README.md

-I'm a tool to perform a commit on a repository.
+I'm a browser to commit changes to a repository.

+(self onRepository: IceRepository registry anyOne) openWithSpec